64octets/offline-multisig-python/README.md

 (P2SH spend).
 You must already possess the associated extended public key (BIP32 wallet).
-The details of the transaction to be signed can either be fetched from Coinkite (based on a very long URL, provided with `--url` argument) or in a file, as download from the site.
+The details of the transaction to be signed can either be fetched from Coinkite (based on a very long URL, provided with `--url` argument) or in a file, as downloaded from the site.

 The signed output (which is a small JSON file) can be uploaded manually, but this program will by default upload the file to